 And so, usually around dinner time, after a lot of “being on your feet”, your muscles will be fairly fatigued and start to “pack-up” for the day.
 And when they do this, joints, such as your knees, are left to do all the work for the rest of the day, and that’s not good!
 Particularly if you’re aged 45+, as that’s the period where cartilage damage really begins (arthritis) and the surfaces of your knee start to rub together.

-And without muscles to support these knee joints, or really tired/weak ones, you’re more likely to suffer pain or aches.
-The same thing often happens with neck and shoulder muscles at night too – and it’s the reason why when you have the “flu” or a common cold, you always feel worse at night.
-Have you ever noticed your child get more “ratty” as the night draws in if he or she has a virus?
+And without muscles to support your knee joints, or just really tired and weak ones, you’re much more likely to suffer aches and pains.
+The same thing can also often occurs with neck and shoulder muscles at night.
+It’s also the reason why when you have the “flu” or a common cold, you always feel worse at night.
+If you have children, have you ever noticed they get more irritable as the night draws in if they have a virus?

 It’s the same thing going on, your body will put up a better fight after a good night’s sleep, as it begins to get tired again through the day.